-MMs S-5a, S-5b, and S-5c have been incorporated into the Project to reduce this impact to a less-than-significant level.
+MMs S-5a, S-5b, and S-5c have been incorporated into the Project to reduce this impact to a less than significant level.

-- MM S-5a.
+MM S-5a.
 Install Pipeline Warning Markers.
-Venoco shall modify Project design to include installation of several pipeline markers, with reflective warning tape, along the 6-inch line to identify the pipeline route and associated excavation hazards.
-Venoco shall submit the modified Project design to the City of Goleta for review and approval prior to issuance of the Land Use Permit. - MM S-5b.
-Develop Emergency Action Plan (EAP).
+Venoco shall modify Project design to include installation of several pipeline markers with reflective warning tape along the 6-inch line to identify the pipeline route and associated excavation hazards.
+Venoco shall submit the modified Project design to the City of Goleta for review and approval prior to issuance of the Land Use Permit.

+MM S-5b.
+Develop Emergency Action Plan (EAP)/Update South Ellwood Field EAP.
 Venoco shall develop and incorporate into the EAP updated descriptions of the pipeline and flowline, detection systems, emergency shutdown, and response procedures specific to the new system prior to the initiation of operation.
-Venoco shall submit the EAP to the City of Goleta and Santa Barbara County Office of Emergency Management for review and approval prior to recommissioning start-up.
-The update notice for these revisions shall be provided to the current plan holders within two months of initiating operations.
+Venoco shall update the existing South Ellwood Field EAP to include descriptions of the new flowline interconnection with Platform Holly production within the EOF, and other EOF modifications such as the programmable logic controller cabinet, variable speed drive facility, and transformer.
+Venoco shall submit the EAPs to the City of Goleta and Santa Barbara County Office of Emergency Management for review and approval prior to recommissioning startup.
+The City of Goleta and Santa Barbara County Office of Emergency Management shall coordinate updates of the EAPs with the operator on a regular basis or as conditions change that warrant review of emergency response protocols.

 MM S-5c.
 Safety, Inspection, and Maintenance of Oil and Gas Pipelines.

-Venoco shall prepare a Safety Inspection, Maintenance, and Quality Assurance Program or similar mechanism for Project-related pipelines to ensure adequate ongoing inspection, maintenance, and other operating procedures.
+Venoco shall prepare a Safety Inspection, Maintenance, and Quality Assurance Program (SIMQAP) or similar mechanism for Project-related pipelines to ensure adequate ongoing inspection, maintenance, and other operating procedures.
 Any such mechanism shall be subject to approval by the City of Goleta prior to commencement of pipeline operations and provide for systematic updates as appropriate.
 Requirements shall be commensurate with the level and anticipated duration of the risk.
+The City of Goleta and Venoco would update the SIMQAP or similar mechanism biennially or sooner if conditions change that warrant review of the program.

 LEVEL OF SIGNIFICANCE AFTER MITIGATION.
-With the mitigation described above, this impact is reduced to a less-than-significant level.
+With the mitigation described above, this impact is reduced to a less than significant level.